 DCF - A brief history

 Disabled Christians Fellowship was formed in 1959, when Frances Poole, a woman of vision, started the first group in Bristol following her involvement with friends who had a disability.
-In the following years others have caught the vision and the work has grown from the one group to around forty groups in Great Britain, with a lively holiday programme, a popular tape ministry & regular prayer support.
+In the following years others have caught the vision and the work has grown from the one group to around twenty groups in Great Britain, with a lively holiday programme, a popular CD ministry & regular prayer support.

 The original vision to be a conduit through which those with a disability might get to know the love of Jesus Christ continues to this day.
 Through group fellowship, accessible holidays and the tape ministry we offer both practical and spiritual help to all who need to know there can be a future and a hope.
 In 1994, the vision of Bristol supporters for a local Day Centre came to fruition.
 The Day Centre still thrives, now being a separate trust known as DCF Premier Workshop.